dpdanieldp/Portfolio-DP/AsyncFastapiSQS/README.md

     }
     ```
 2. If request structure is correct, API sends a message to proper SQS queue (depending on request endpoint).
-3. If request structure is not correct, the client get `[422] Error: Unprocessable Entity` response detailing the error in the request structure.
+3. If request structure is not correct, the client gets `[422] Error: Unprocessable Entity` response detailing the error in the request structure.

    If at this stage the message fails to be sent to the queue, the client gets `[500] internal error` response.